peppelinux/draft-demarco-oauth-nonce-endpoint/draft-demarco-nonce-endpoint.md

 --- abstract

-This document defines the nonce endpoint for the implementations based on OAuth 2.0 [RFC6749].
+This document defines the nonce endpoint for OAuth 2.0 implementations [RFC6749].
 The nonce endpoint allows a client to request and obtain server-generated opaque nonces from a server, such as an OAuth 2.0 Authorization Server.

 --- middle

 # Introduction

-This specification defines a method for a client to query a server, such as an OAuth 2.0 authorization server, to request and obtain a new nonce.
+This specification defines a method for a client to query a server to request and obtain a new nonce.
 The nonce is an arbitrary and randomic string used only once.

-OAuth 2.0 deployments of this endpoint must use encryption for the issuance of the nonces to provide confidentiality of the information carried within the nonces.
-These can be, for instance: the origin of the nonce, the time of issuance and expiration and its audiences.
-An encrypted nonce value can be used in infrastructures that do not use shared memory between multiple servers to store and share the issued nonces within their domain.
+OAuth 2.0 deployments using this endpoint uses cryptographic mechanisms for the issuance of the nonces to provide confidentiality of the information carried within the nonces.
+These information can be, for instance: the origin of the nonce, the time of issuance and expiration and its audiences.
+An encrypted nonce value is used in infrastructures that do not use shared memory between multiple servers to store and share the issued nonces within their domain.

 # Conventions and Definitions